top of page

 After returning from my weeklong van adventure, I had time to reflect on the power unit and realised the many more possibilities for the station.
 With the cost of living crisis and the possibility of blackouts over winter, the power station is comforting to me because my teenager will still be able to use his phone, and I will be able to watch movies, amongst other things.

-I love this power station and cannot wait to use it again when I will hopefully be able to use the solar panels properly.
+I love this power station and cannot wait to use it again when I will hopefully be able to use the solar panels correctly.

-Please subscribe to my monthly newsletter to get more hiking routes, gear reviews, and much more straight to your inbox.
+Subscribe to my monthly newsletter for more hiking routes, gear reviews, and adventure tips—delivered straight to your inbox!
+Click here.

 My van being powered by my Bluetti